CameronCarroll/day/readme.md

         -->
         --> 0: add_new_feature [2.29/45]  [5.10%]

+* Delete a task

+        day.rb delete 0

+* Clear fulfillment data on all tasks

+        day.rb clear
 * Jump directly from task to task
-* You can express days as monographs/digraphs when unambiguous or trigraphs/fullnames.
+* Express days as monographs/digraphs when unambiguous or trigraphs/fullnames.
 * Stores data by default in ~/.app_data/ -- Edit the constants at top of script to change this.